 I've also been in Kaikoura in July, and would not like to repeat that experience.
 It rained for the entire time I was there and there were several slips and flooding on State Highway 1.
 But while all of that rain fell, the Kaikoura Ranges still had a bit of snow on them, and the snow stayed on the mountain tops.

-And last but not least, you can use one of 3 methods to find out whether it has snowed or is snowing in New Zealand.
+Whether you are in New Zealand or outside of New Zealand, you can always check snow conditions online by using one of the 3 methods to find out whether it has snowed or is snowing in New Zealand.

 Update 8 August 2010: